-Being secure online doesn't have to be a burdensome task.
-It doesn't have to take up much time and it doesn't have to cost a lot money, as long as a few basic rules are implemented and maintained.
+Being secure online doesn't have to be a burdensome task and it doesn't have to take up much time.
+It doesn't have to cost a lot of money either, as long as a few basic rules are implemented and maintained.

 On this page:

 The Costs of cyber crime

 - 90% of large organisations and 74% of SMEs had a security breach in 2015, as the Department for Business, Innovation & Skills’ 2015 Information Security Breaches Survey revealed.

 - According to Get Safe Online, UK businesses reported a total loss of over £1bn in 2015.
 This figure could be even higher, as it doesn’t include unreported losses.

 - Action Fraud received over 37K online crime reports, a 22% increase from 2014.

 - Gemalto’s Data Security Confidence Index shows what companies faced as a result of being breached: 92% suffered negative commercial consequences that impacted 4 key areas: productivity, reputation and clientele, business, and legal.